 33 County Outreach

 DPNM has seen incredible enthusiasm ahead of the 2020 election, and delegate selection is another way to involve Democrats across New Mexico in the political process.
-We’re making a concerted effort to reach out to as many people as possible, and we’re excited to build on the energy that led us to historic victories in 2018.
+We’ve made a concerted effort to reach out to as many people as possible, and we’re excited to build on the energy that led us to historic victories in 2018.

-As part of our 33 County Outreach, DPNM will be taking steps to ensure that all New Mexicans have access to information and educational videos about the delegate selection materials.
+As part of our 33 County Outreach, DPNM has taken steps to ensure that all New Mexicans have access to educational materials about the delegate selection process.

-- Between now and January 1, 2020 DPNM will hold a workshop in every county in order to inform registered Democrats about the delegate selection process.
+- Between September 1, 2019 and January 1, 2020 DPNM held a workshop in every county in order to inform registered Democrats about the delegate selection process.

-- DPNM will make training and educational materials available online, including a virtual version of the workshop
+- DPNM has made all training and educational materials available online

-- DPNM will distribute physical materials in areas that may have limited access to broadband, ensuring that people can access those materials through their local library or at a local community center.
+- DPNM has distributed physical materials in areas that may have limited access to broadband, ensuring that people can access those materials through their county party

 The DPNM 2020 Delegate Selection Plan goes above and beyond DNC requirements regarding outreach to diverse communities.